Current conditions | Hour by hour

 Latest weather stories

 ...
-High rip current risk remains in effect through Thursday
+High rip current risk in effect from 8 am EDT this morning

 The National Weather Service in Tampa Bay Ruskin has issued a

-high surf advisory... which is in effect from 7 PM this evening to
+high rip current risk... which is in effect from 8 am EDT this

 Rip currents are powerful channels of water flowing quickly away